osrsGoalsTracker/service/docs/ARCHITECTURE.md

 #### Domain Layer (Service-Specific)

-Each domain (e.g., `User`, `Character`, `Goal`) has its own service responsible for managing the business logic and data access for its entities.
+Each domain (e.g., `User`, `Goal`) has its own service responsible for managing the business logic and data access for its entities.
 It is structured into three sub-layers:

 1. **Handler Layer**
    - Contains entry points for APIs (e.g., Lambda handlers or controllers).